rwjblue/sparkles-component/README.md

 * Decorator Support
   * Support for consuming with Babel 6 (just install `@ember-decorators/babel-transform`)
   * Support consuming via TypeScript (enable via `experimentalDecorators` compiler option in `tsconfig.json`)

+Missing features from `@glimmer/component`:

+* Access to `this.bounds` within the component.
+At the moment there is no access available at all to the rendered DOM.
+The easiest work around for now would be to use an attribute in your template along with `document.querySelector`.
+* Access to `this.debugName` within the component.
+This was largely only present for debugging purposes, but is not possible to access in the Ember APIs at the moment.

+### Example

 Comprehensive example (nearly **exactly** the same as the [the glimmer.js guides](https://glimmerjs.com/guides/components-and-actions)):